 Pure, unadulterated very vanilla flavor.
 Nothing more, nothing less.
 If you are a vanilla fan, you are going to love these.
 If you are a chocolate fan, you are still going to love these.
 If you have any sort of tastebuds whatsoever, you are going to love these.

-My basic vanilla cupcake recipe.
-Ditch that boxed mix!
-These taste better any way.
+My favorite homemade vanilla cupcake recipe.
+Ditch that boxed mix– these taste way better!

 - 1 and 2/3 cup (210g) all-purpose flour (spoon & leveled)